THE ENVIRONMENTAL POLICY PARADOX First Edition - Outline

 1. Atmospheric conditions altered by humans

-2. Carbon Dioxide levels of 550 ppm
+2. Carbon dioxide levels of 550 ppm

 3. Effects of global warming

-(a) world coastal flooding
+(a) world coastal

-(b) erratic food production
+(b) erratic food

-(c) loss of species and genetic diversity
+(c) loss of species

-IV.
-Deforestation
+C. Deforestation

-A. Related to greenhouse effect
+1. Related to greenhouse effect

-2. Deforestation 10 times greater than
+2. Deforestation much greater than reforestation

 3. Most occurs in LDCs